Thanks for dropping in on my unbiased AZ Millionaire Method review!

 First of all, there’s no such thing as some “magical system”, and especially one that will make you a millionaire this time next year.

-Before Amazon even considers your application, you’ll need a website populated with some unique and “high-quality” blog content to show them you mean business – taking no prisoners.
+Because you’ll need a website populated with some unique and “high-quality” blog content to show them you mean business first.

 But does this mean ‘AMM’ is a flat-out scam to avoid like the clappers, huh?

-The thing with “too good to be true” opportunity sales videos is that they deploy shady and manipulative tactics for pushing you into handing over your hard-earned buckaroos.
+The thing with “too good to be true” opportunity sales videos is that they deploy shady tactics for pushing you into handing over your buckaroos.

 And sadly, ‘AMM ‘ is no different.